mariuszklimek/devblog/_posts/2019-01-26-why-move-to-jekyll.md

 Well...

-1. I will migrate my old blogs from Wordpress to Jekyll.
+1. I will migrate some of my old blogs from Wordpress to Jekyll.
+Not much, as I will grant oblivion to old PHP posts.

 2. I will learn Jekyll and develop my own theme for the blog.